kvarak/dnd/docs/_Classes/druid.md

 - #### Legs
   **Cat Paws**.
 You ignore the effects of difficult terrain when moving.

+  **Cricket’s Step**.
+Your long jump is 30 ft and your high jump is up to 15 ft, without a running start.
+With a running start, both of these distances increase by 10 ft.
+Additionally, your speed increases by 5 ft while not wearing armor.

   **Horse Hooves**.
 Your speed increases by 20 ft.

   **Raptor Talons**.
 Your legs turn into those of a raptor, allowing you to deal 1d6 + Dexterity slashing damage with your unarmed attack.
 In addition, you may use your ***bonus action*** to make an unarmed attack.